 For full VM persistence details, see Docker VM Runtime - What persists where.

-Disk growth hotspots: media/, session JSONL files, the shared SQLite state database, installed plugin package roots, and rolling file logs under /tmp/openclaw/.
+Disk growth hotspots: media/, per-agent SQLite databases, legacy session JSONL transcripts, the shared SQLite state database, installed plugin package roots, and rolling file logs under /tmp/openclaw/.

 Shell helpers (optional)